 The Summer Slam Basketball Clinic was popular and was held at the Brooklyn Middle School gym.
 This program is available to Summer Day Campers as well as all other interested area youths.
-Our fitness programs, such as Cardio Dance Fit, Susan's Complete Fitness, Sunrise Fitness and more are always popular.
+Our fitness programs, such as Susan's Complete Fitness, Sunrise Fitness and more are always popular.
 Our Running Club has continued to be popular and is offered as a Winter Warriors program during the colder months.
-Horseback Riding Lessons has become a popular program with both Lil Buckaroos and Young Equestrians program offered.
-Baton Twirling was added, and our Twirlers marched in the Memorial Day parade in May.
+Baton Twirling was well attended.
+Our Twirlers were prepared to march in the Memorial Day Parade, however inclement weather cancelled the parade and Family Fun Day activities.
+The Memorial Day ceremonies were still well attended in the Better Living Building.
 Adult Open Gym was well attended, and ran from November through February at the Middle School Gym.

 Our trips are offered in both the Spring/Summer and Fall/Winter Brochures.
 This year many people took advantage of the opportunity to join the department on the trips offered.
 Trips included the annual trips to the Boston Red Sox, New York City and Bruins game.
-A trip to Boston for a day of exploring on your own was once again popular this year.
-Many folks enjoyed the trip to Salem's Haunted Happenings in October and the trip to the Bronx zoo in the spring.
+A trip to Boston for a day of exploring on your own was once again popular.
 All the department's trips, programs and events are in our semiannual brochures, mailed to all Brooklyn households in August and January.
 Information can also be accessed on the town website.
-Flyer updates are handed out in the Brooklyn Schools to all students and the flyer is also located on the Middle School's website, thanks to the help of Mr. Lessig, a teacher at the school.
+Flyer updates are handed out in the Brooklyn Schools to all students.
 Many registration forms are now available online, for the resident's convenience.
+We are now on Facebook too.

 The Parks & Recreation Department maintains our town parks in Brooklyn.
 Michael Dragon Complex at Prince Hill Park continues to be a popular facility used by leagues and individuals throughout the year.
 This park offers a playscape, picnic tables, walking track, trails, and playing fields.
 Many take advantage of the park's lighted basketball courts.
 The softball field is utilized by the local little league teams, and is now used as a "home" field for the Brooklyn school's softball team.
 The concession stand and restrooms are open during scheduled events.
 The Brooklyn School Cross Country Team once again enjoyed a season of competing and practicing on the department's well-maintained trails.
 The playing fields are aerated and seeded each season, to keep them at optimal condition.
 South Street Park offers a playscape, picnic tables and basketball courts, and is located at the corner of South Street and South Main Street.
 The Parks & Recreation Departments Maintenance employee maintains these parks, many walking trails, the town monuments and many other town owned areas.
-The Riverside Park was ready for Little League play and the facility was dedicated in a ceremony attended by residents, town and state officials to Maury Bowen, former first selectman.
-Now known as the Maury Bowen complex at Riverside Park, new signage has been added to this developing park.
-A canoe launch and passive walking trails along the river, which are being enhanced under the guidance of the Conservation Commission, are also available.
-Davis Park now has an 18-hole Disc Golf Course.
-The course was open for play, while additional work and signage was still being worked on.
-A kiosk is to be added and hole signage to the course.
+The Riverside Park is used for Little League play and by anyone interested in using the volleyball court or passive walking trails.
+Davis Park's 18-hole Disc Golf Course was up and running, and has become a popular addition to our facilities.

 The Recreation Department's & Commission's goal is to continue to improve the current facilities and programs and to expand when the need arises.
-Parks and recreation programming helps to maintain the quality of life our residents deserve.
+Our parks and recreation programming help to maintain the quality of life our residents deserve.
 We will work in cooperation with our town leaders, our school officials and various town departments, boards and commissions, to achieve the commission and department's goals.
 Brooklyn is fortunate to have many residents who share a vision for the future of the department, and continue to offer their support.
 The Parks & Recreation Commission and the Department have worked successfully for many years to improve and adapt to the changes happening in Brooklyn.
 We look forward to the challenges and opportunities ahead, in our continuing dedication to serve the residents of Brooklyn.